 top of page

 Bleeding or spotting during pregnancy can be frightening.
 At True Ultrasound, we meet many expecting parents who experience this and feel anxious about what it means for their baby.
+One of the most common causes is subchorionic hemorrhage (SCH).
+The good news?
+Most cases resolve safely with time and monitoring.
+Here’s how to care for yourself after being diagnosed.

 Slow Down and Rest

 Your body is working hard.
 Rest allows healing and reduces stress on the uterus.
+Take this time to relax and focus on your well-being.
+You deserve it!

 Avoid Heavy Lifting and Strenuous Exercise